The Fundamental Things People Get Wrong About Self-Management

 Everybody loves working in a self-managed organization

 Holding high levels of responsibility and accountability is not something everybody wants.
-A small (smaller than some might think!) part of the workforce prefers to transfer difficult decision making to others.
+A small (smaller than some might think!) part of the workforce prefers to transfer difficult decision-making to others.
 Others are just too comfortable hiding themselves somewhere in the labyrinthine depths of bureaucracy.

 Another part of the workforce doesn't want to give up their formal position of power or can't unlearn their command-and-control mindset.
-Obviously, this creates frictions and problems within self-management structures.
+Obviously, this creates friction and problems within self-management structures.
 It often results in (traditional) people getting frustrated and ending up leaving the organization.

 It's a reality and it's scale-able

 W.L.
-Gore (an American multinational manufacturing company famous for it's brand called Gore-Tex and one of our Bucket List organizations) already works successfully with self-managing teams since it was founded in 1958.
+Gore (an American multinational manufacturing company famous for its brand called Gore-Tex and one of our Bucket List organizations) already works successfully with self-managing teams since it was founded in 1958.

 Nor are only small organizations operating with self-managing teams.
 W.L.
-Gore already proved to the world that this alternative way of working is scale-able and also Buurtzorg (a Dutch health-care organization) is proving it once again by allowing 14.000 nurses to work in self-managing teams.
+Gore already proved to the world that this alternative way of working is scale-able and also Buurtzorg (a Dutch healthcare organization) is proving it once again by allowing 14.000 nurses to work in self-managing teams.

 It's a reality and it can be done, just make sure you are aware of some of the major misunderstandings.